 Gemstones Include Diamond, Agate, Tourmaline, Onyx, Sapphire.

-Some of the Orange gemstones are nature-born, while some others are the result of heat treatment.
+Some of the Orange gemstones are nature-born, while others result from heat treatment.
 The colour symbolizes vitality, power, and even endurance.
 It also has powerful healing capabilities.
 Those who wear Orange gemstones experience an increase in their creativity.
 Also, it also tends to boost stamina or energy when feeling low.

 Gemstones include Zircon, Sapphire, Spessartite Garnet, Sapphire, Imperial Topaz, Tourmaline, Moonstone, Citrine, Star Moonstone, Andesine.

-While there are many forms of White Gemstone, white diamond is probably the most expensive.
+While many forms of White Gemstone exist, white diamond is probably the most expensive.
 White diamond signifies purity, cleanliness, and kindness.
 It also makes the wearer feel clear-headed.

 Gemstones include Moonstone, Diamond, Zircon, Topaz, Sapphire, Jade, Quartz.

 The thing with Gemstones jewellery is that you get a wide variety of options.
 Be it in their colours, setting or ring, you have got a long list to choose from.
-While your choice matters in most of the decisions you make, choosing a gemstone based on your Zodiac is a special consideration.
-You must seek an astrologer’s advice before you proceed with buying a Zodiac-based gemstone.
+While your choice matters in most of your decisions, choosing a gemstone based on your Zodiac is a special consideration.
+A lot of people do not understand the meaning of stones and crystals.
+You must seek an astrologer’s advice before buying a Zodiac-based gemstone.

-Both natural gemstones and synthetic gemstones are similar in their physical properties and chemical composition.
+Natural and synthetic gemstones are similar in their physical properties and chemical composition.
 The only difference is in the way they are born or produced.
-Natural gemstones are born in nature and no alterations are done by humans.
+Natural gemstones are born in nature and humans do no alterations.
 However, synthetic gemstones are manufactured and grown in laboratories within strictly controlled environments.

 Since the words Sapphire and blue go hand in hand, it would be right to say that blue Sapphires are the most popular.
 However, yellow Sapphires have gained popularity recently because they are a cheaper alternative to pricey yellow diamonds.

-The red diamond is the most expensive gemstone with a price tag of over $1 million per carat.
+The red diamond is the most expensive gemstone, costing over $1 million per carat.
 Acquired in 2011 and sold for $8 million, the famous 5.11ct Moussaieff Red Diamond is the most expensive gemstone.
 Also, it is the largest red diamond in the world.